 We hosted an in-house continuing education course in May of 2021, in which we learned the theory, methodology, and prescription of PBFR.
 Each clinic has a state-of-the-art BFR unit.
 These units have an FDA approved doppler that safely regulates limb occlusion pressure (LOP) and personalized tourniquet pressure (PTP) for our patients.

-The primary reason why BFR is effective is by reducing blood flow to an exercising muscle, which places muscle tissue in a hypoxic state (lack of oxygen).
+The primary reason why BFR is effective is becuase it reduces blood flow to an exercising muscle, which places muscle tissue in a hypoxic state (lack of oxygen).
 This hypoxic stress is what drives cellular and hormonal responses, correlating to improvements in muscular strength and endurance.
 Other benefits include reduced pain, improved bone health, and improved tissue healing.

 Based on current evidence, the typical upper extremity strength protocol includes performing 4 sets (repetitions of 30/15/15/15) 2-3x/week with 50% LOP.

 For the lower extremity strength protocol, we use the same 4 sets 2-3x/week, but with 80% LOP.

 BFR is a safe and very effective tool to help increase strength, and is best used under the direction of licensed and certified Physical Therapists.
 There are a few precautions and contraindications for using BFR training based on medical history.

 If you’re interested in trying BFR, contact us, or ask your current Physical Therapist to see if it is right for you.